 Keros is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel treatments for patients suffering from hematological, pulmonary and cardiovascular disorders with high unmet medical need.
 Keros is a leader in understanding the role of the TGF-β family of proteins, which are master regulators of RBC and platelet production as well as of the growth, repair and maintenance of a number of tissues, including blood vessels and heart tissue.
 Keros' lead protein therapeutic product candidate, KER-050, is being developed for the treatment of low blood cell counts, or cytopenias, including anemia and thrombocytopenia, in patients with MDS and in patients with MF.
 Keros' lead small molecule product candidate, KER-047, is being developed for the treatment of functional iron deficiency.
-Keros' third product candidate, KER-012, is being developed for the treatment of cardiovascular disorders associated with cardiac hypertrophy.
+Keros' third product candidate, KER-012, is being developed for the treatment of pulmonary arterial hypertension and for the treatment of cardiovascular disorders associated with cardiac hypertrophy.